 Need maps or other images from the past?
 The New York Public Library released over 20,000 maps to the public in 2014.
 This article contains the link to the Digital Collection Page, but also connects you to other tools and resources associated with the collection.

 Indian-Ed.org - Since Time Immemorial: Tribal Sovereignty in Washington State

-The lesson plans and other resources are part of Washington State's new initiative, bringing Tribal history to public school classrooms.
-The Curriculum Page is newly updated to include lessons about both Washington state and US history at primary and secondary levels.
-The Resource Page includes tutorials and other useful information.
+The lesson plans and other resources are part of Washington State's new initiative, bringing the history of Sovereignty to public school classrooms through the lens of place-based learning.
+The Curriculum Page is newly updated to include lessons about both Washington state and US history from early learning through Higher Education levels.

 Seattle's Museum of History and Industry offers a wide range of exhibits, services and events.
 It is a great place for folks of all ages.
 The Learn page is a good place to find out more about educational programs, but you can also search the photo or research archives and visit the online exhibits through links on the site.